2023 Solar Incentives Guide for Bethlehem, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of the cost of your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC initially applied to 30% of the total cost of installing solar panels, and has fluctuated slightly over the years between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of labor, equipment and accessories.
-There is no maximum amount you can claim.
-The ITC applies to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The ITC originally covered 30% of the total cost of solar system installation, and has fluctuated slightly over the years between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The total cost of installation includes the panels themselves as well as the cost of labor, equipment and accessories.
+There is no maximum claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 More information about the new Inflation Reduction Act can be found here.
-Your local Bethlehem solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Bethlehem solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives